Trump rejects Dems' request to testify at impeachment trial - WTMJ

 Democrats have said a trial is necessary to provide a final measure of accountability for the attack.
 If Trump is convicted, the Senate could hold a second vote to disqualify him from seeking office again.

-In the letter, Democratic Rep. Jamie Raskin, one of the impeachment managers, asked that Trump explain why he and his lawyers have disputed key factual allegations at the center of their charge.
+In the letter to the former president and his attorneys, Democratic Rep. Jamie Raskin, one of the impeachment managers, asked that Trump explain why he and his team have disputed key factual allegations at the center of their charge.
 He asked that Trump provide testimony about his conduct “either before or during the Senate impeachment trial,” and under cross-examination, as early as Monday, Feb.
 8, and not later than Thursday, Feb.
 11.

 The request from Raskin cites the words of Trump’s own attorneys, who in a legal brief earlier this week not only denied that Trump had incited the riot, but also asserted that he had “performed admirably in his role as president, at all times doing what he thought was in the best interests of the American people.”